Floorp-Projects/Floorp/tools/docs/index.rst

    documentation for, you can use ``SPHINX_PYTHON_PACKAGE_DIRS`` to declare directories containing Python packages. e.g.
    ``SPHINX_PYTHON_PACKAGE_DIRS += ['mozpackage']``.
-5. In ``tools/docs/tree.json``, defines in which category the doc should go.

 Indices and tables
 ==================